Marilzon/ShellScript-/README.md

 ### Others

-- Sorry my english, i practise englito in all commits!
+- Sorry my english, i practise english in all commits!